Introduction: AM Transmitter With Arduino

 Join everything together like shown on the schematic.
 Although I made the project with an Arduino Nano, Arduino UNO can also be used, as it has the same MCU and pinout.

-Step 2: Upload Sketch
+Step 2: Choose Frequency and Upload the Sketch

 Find an unused frequency on your AM radio.
 Go to line 22 in the sketch and replace F_1600 with the frequency symbol closest to your desired frequency.
 For example, if you want to transmit at 533 kilohertz, line 22 should read

 A capacitance in series to the ferrite antenna coil will cause it to resonate and thus give it better coverage (3m /10ft at max).
 Try different values from an assortment (30+3.3pF in parallel worked best for me) or a tuning capacitor from an old radio.
 You have found the optimum value when the TX LED on the Arduino lights up.